 A Trello or Notion board.

-Resting isn’t failing.
-Rest is part of the creative cycle.
-If you think of the shutdown phase as recharging your creative magic, it feels very different than thinking of it as a collapse.
+Resting doesn’t mean you’re failing.
+Rest is an important part of your creative cycle.
+When you understand that your shutdown phase is when you recharge your creative magic, it feels very different than thinking of it as a breakdown.

-When energy returns, starting again can feel intimidating.
-Break tasks into extremely tiny steps, like:
+When your creative energy begins to return, starting again can feel intimidating.
+You can help that by breaking tasks into very tiny steps, like:

 -